AS 6115: Reporting on Whether a Previously Reported Material Weakness Continues to Exist

 .20 Even though some requirements of this standard are set forth in a manner that suggests a sequential process, auditing whether a previously reported material weakness continues to exist involves a process of gathering, updating, and analyzing information.
 Accordingly, the auditor may perform some of the procedures and evaluations described in this section of the standard concurrently.

-.21 The engagement to report on whether a previously reported material weakness continues to exist must be performed by a person or persons having adequate technical training and proficiency as an auditor.
+.21 The engagement to report on whether a previously reported material weakness continues to exist must be performed by an auditor who has the competence as an auditor to conduct such an engagement.
 In all matters related to the assignment, an independence in mental attitude must be maintained.
 Due professional care must be exercised in the performance of the engagement and the preparation of the report.

 .22 This standard establishes the fieldwork and reporting standards applicable to an engagement to report on whether a previously reported material weakness continues to exist.